X Close

 By FBS.EDI, on 13 July 2022

 UCL Inclusion Awards recognise work or contributions that individuals or teams make to progressing equality, diversity or inclusion practice within the institution.
-We’re delighted that a number of staff and students in the Faculty have been shortlisted for these awards.
+We’re delighted that a number of staff and students in the Faculty have been nominated for these awards.

-Congratulations to all the nominees that were shortlisted, listed below:
+Congratulations to all the nominees, listed below:

-• Cassandra Hugill – UCL Queen Square Institute of Neurology
+• Cassandra Hugill – UCL Queen Square Institute of Neurology, Faculty of Brain Sciences

-• Rashmi Mathew and Christin Henein – UCL Institute of Ophthalmology
+• Rashmi Mathew and Christin Henein – UCL Institute of Ophthalmology, Faculty of Brain Sciences

-• Scott Tytheridge and Ricky Kemp, UCL Ear Institute
+• Scott Tytheridge and Ricky Kemp, UCL Ear Institute, Faculty of Brain Sciences

-• Javier Sanchez Bautista, Department of Neuromuscular Diseases
+• Javier Sanchez Bautista, Department of Neuromuscular Diseases, Faculty of Brain Sciences

 A year of progress within Brain Sciences